vossstef/A2600Nano/shield_ds_cable.md

 Traingle and Cross activate the "Paddle Mode"

 ## PCB based Adapter
-An adapter PCB board is currently being planned and will be released once the parts have arrived and been tested.
+An adapter PCB board is currently being planned and will be released once the needed parts have arrived and been tested.